Dependencies are a crucial part of project management as they define the relationship between activities and teams.

 • Do you need to begin working on some tasks before completing other tasks?

-Brainstorm all possibilities with your team, and remember to record them.
+Brainstorm all possibilities with your team and remember to record them.

 Creating a dependency diagram to visualize the data comes in handy.
 For example, Gantt charts are convenient for scheduling and prioritizing your project activities.

-Identifying dependencies helps you:
+Essentially, identifying dependencies helps you:

 Critical path example